Traditionally, bridal showers have been something associated with American weddings, but they're becoming increasingly popular in the UK.

 READ MORE: 22 Hen Party Bag Filler Ideas

 - Put up some paper decorations.
 You can buy really pretty paper chains, honeycomb pompoms or paper fan decorations in all sorts of colour-ways, to suit any theme, and they’re often really affordable.
-Their large-scale means you get your theme across pretty sharpish without having to faff with too much decor.
+Their large size means you get your theme across pretty sharpish without having to faff with too much décor.